Dirac series for complex $E_7$: Introduction

+\begin{cor} Conjecture 1.1 of \cite{BP} holds for complex $E_7$.
+That is, any Dirac series of complex $E_7$ is either a unipotent representation, or parabolically induced from a unipotent representation with non-zero Dirac cohomology tensored with unitary characters. \end{cor}

+Unipotent representations of $G$ are conjecturally the building blocks of the unitary dual of $G$.
+Under the perspective of \cite{B2}, we will give a formulation of unipotent representation relevant to this paper in Section \ref{sec-unip}, and see how it is related to the work of Barbasch and Vogan \cite{BV}, McGovern \cite{Mc}, along with the recent work of Losev, Mason-Brown and Matvieievskyi \cite{LMM}, \cite{MM}.

 The paper is organized as follows: Section 2 collects necessary preliminaries.
 Section 3 (resp., Section 4) descries the string part (resp., the scattered part) of $\widehat{E}_7^{\mathrm{d}}$.
 We realize 63 scattered members in $\widehat{E}_7^{\mathrm{d}}$ as string limits in Section 5, thus providing interesting links between the string part and the scattered part.
 The three scattered members which can \emph{not} be realized as string limits are unipotent representations (not necessarily special).
 They are discussed in Section 6.
 The last section aims to develop effective ways to determine the spin LKTs.
 For string limits, the branching result from \cite{BDW} and a technique suggested by Vogan are helpful.
-For unipotent representations, we use McGovern \cite{Mc}, Losev, Mason-Brown and Matvieievskyi \cite{LMM}.

 Among all the exceptional Lie groups, complex $E_8$ is the hardest one from the computational point of view.
 It is conceivable that our journey here will help people to classify the Dirac series of complex $E_8$ in the future.